opichon/tcpdfx/README.md

 External libraries
 ------------------
-tcpdfx makes use of:
+uam/tcpdf makes use of:

 ### TCPDF

-The TCPDF library is provided via the "tecnick.com/tcpdf" package, currently at release 6.0.032.
+The TCPDF library is provided via the "tecnick.com/tcpdf" package, currently at release 6.0.*

-The original package is hosted at sourceforge, and because of persistent problems in downloading it, it is mirrored at git@github.com:opichon/tcpdf.git.
+The original package is hosted at sourceforge, and because of persistent problems in downloading it, it is also mirrored at git@github.com:opichon/tcpdf.git.

 ### FPDI